 “My favorite thing about Portland is the extraordinary window of time when the leaves turn orange in fall and summertime isn’t missed (yet).”

-Emilly Prado is a writer, educator and consultant living in Portland.
-Her work appears in more than two dozen publications, including Marie Claire, NPR, Eater, the Oregonian, Bitch Media and more.
-She is also the features editor and operations director at Portland in Color.
-When not writing, she takes photos, makes zines and DJs as Mami Miami with Noche Libre, the Latinx collective she co-founded.
-See more work at www.emillyprado.com and @emillygprado on most social media platforms.
+Emilly Prado is a writer, award-winning journalist and consultant living in Portland.
+Her work appears in more than two dozen publications, including Marie Claire, NPR, Eater, The Oregonian, Bitch Media and more.
+She is the author of youth nonfiction title Examining Assimilation (Enslow, 2019).
+When not writing, she makes zines, travels as much as possible, and DJs as Mami Miami with Noche Libre, the Latinx DJ collective she co-founded in 2017.
+See more work at www.emillyprado.com or via social media @emillygprado.

 “Portland creates the best kind of choice paralysis — do I want to take a dance lesson or shoot archery?
 Rock climb or aerial yoga?
 Paddle board or hike?
 Attend trivia night or watch improv comedy?
 The options are delightfully endless.”